Lesson 11: File Input and Output

 Directory Structure: The _FILEEXISTS Statement

 If you attempt to work with a file that does not exist QB64 will issue an error message as seen in Figure 2 above outlined in the _DIREXISTS statement.
 The _FILEEXISTS statement will test for the existence of a file and return a numeric value of -1 (true) if the file is found or a numeric value of 0 (false) if the file is not found.
 It is always a good idea to test for the existence of a file before attempting any file related statements with it.
 The following lines of code will test for the existence of the "I_Exist.txt" file within the ".\tutorial\Lesson11\" path.
-(The file was included with the tutorial asset file.)
+(The file is included with the tutorial asset file.)

 IF _FILEEXISTS(".\tutorial\Lesson11\I_Exist.txt") THEN ' does the file exist?

-PRINT "File found!" ' yes, inform user
+PRINT "File Found!" ' yes, inform the user

-PRINT "File not found!" ' inform user
+PRINT "File not found!" ' no, inform the user

 END IF